jbernard3396/FooBar/README.md

 ## Future Work
 Should this first exercise be successful, I may change the name of this project to be more generic and add more exercises with these same rules

+## Special Thanks
+Special thanks to EdricY for submitting his extra limited version of the problem where each line has only one line of code